 The following table summarises the technical notes regarding the submission of dissertations.
-Further advice will be provided during the preparations for dissertation, and by the students' dissertation supervisor.
+Specific requirements may vary between programmes.
+Further advice is available on the [dissertation Moodle page](#) and will be provided during the programme-specific preparations for dissertations, and by the students' dissertation supervisor.